 Elena Silva is the senior director of PreK–12 Education at New America, where she oversees research, policy, and programs aimed at improving the nation’s public school system.
 She has researched and written extensively about student learning and assessment; teachers’ work; high school design; and the role and intersections of race, gender, language, and disability in schools.

-Prior to joining New America, she was a senior associate for the Carnegie Foundation for the Advancement of Teaching, a senior policy analyst at Education Sector, and the director of research for the educational foundation and library of the American Association of University Women.
-She previously managed youth leadership programs for the DC-based ASPIRA Association, one of the largest national Hispanic-serving organizations, where she developed and directed one of the first AmeriCorps service programs in the nation.
+Prior to joining New America, Elena was a senior associate for the Carnegie Foundation for the Advancement of Teaching, a senior policy analyst at Education Sector, and the director of research for the American Association of University Women and the AAUW Educational Foundation.
+Earlier, she worked in nonprofit development, designing and implementing curriculum and programs for the social service sector in New Mexico and evaluation programs for youth in California.
+She began her career managing youth leadership programs for the DC-based ASPIRA Association, one of the largest national Hispanic-serving organizations, where she developed and directed one of the first AmeriCorps service programs in the nation.

-Silva holds a master’s degree and a PhD in education from the University of California, Berkeley, where she taught undergraduate courses in education policy, high school reform, and the history of public education.
-She holds a bachelor's degree in sociology and anthropology from the University of Massachusetts Amherst.
-She lives in her hometown of Silver Spring, MD with her husband and children.
+Elena holds a PhD in social and cultural studies and education policy and a master’s in education from the University of California, Berkeley and a bachelor's degree in sociology and anthropology from the University of Massachusetts Amherst.